Home » Edinburgh » Real Mary King’s Close tickets

 Annie, the little girl, is Mary King’s Close most famous ghost.

-When she tried to step into a room that belonged to Mary King’s Close and was very close to Allan’s Close, she felt a lot of pain and unhappiness.
+When she tried to step into a room that belonged to Mary King’s Close and was very close to Allan’s Close, she felt much pain and unhappiness.

 She could feel a small child tugging at her trousers — a girl who had been separated from her family and now wanted to be reunited with them.